qlt315/qlt315.github.io/README.md

 ### Acknowledgements

-This project uses the source code from the following repositories:
+This project uses the source code from the following repositories.
+Thanks to Yaoyao Liu and Hanchao Zhang for their great works.

 * [pages-themes/minimal](https://github.com/pages-themes/minimal)